Table Of Contents

 There are three types of Edema that are associated with Diabetes.

 Macular Edema is one of the types.
 It consists of swelling in the macular which is near the retina’s center.
 This is the area that helps a person be able to read.
 It is also responsible for daytime vision and color reception.
 Diabetic Retinopathy caused Macular Edema is a complication caused by Diabetes.
 It starts by the leaking of fluid from blood vessels into the macula.
 Eventually this can cause the person to go blind.

 Pulmonary Edema is the second type.
 This happens if someone is using certain Diabetic medications and also if the person has cardiovascular problems.
 Treating this type of Edema consists of inserting a catheter which drains the fluids.

 Foot and Leg Edema is also a type that is experienced.
 This type of Edema can cause a high risk of non-healing wounds with someone who has Diabetes.
 Treatment for this type usually is with manual decongestive therapy and diuretics.

 It is very important to prevent Edema from happening.
 If it goes untreated, it can lead to serious outcomes such as vision loss if you have Diabetic Retinopathy.
 The main way to stop the Edema is by ceasing the source.
 Diabetes will not go away, but it can be controlled and taken care of.
-If you have Diabetes and notice swelling it may be linked to the medication you take.
+If you have Diabetes and notice swelling it may be linked to the medication you take so be sure to let your endocrinologist know right away.
 It can be fixed as simple as changing your medication.
 Having screenings routinely done will help detect if there is a serious problem before it is full blown.